People's Progressive Party (The Gambia): Ideology

 The People's Progressive Party was created by rural populations as a reaction against urban areas exerting control over the political arena post-colonialism.

 The People's Progressive Party's website currently states, "The PPP believes that a less pervasive and intrusive government as opposed to the current over-centralized and authoritarian regime is necessary in order to release the creative energies of the Gambian people and to encourage wider social, economic, and political inclusion.
 Our party intends to reduce the power of government and return to grassroots democracy."

 Opposition

-Throughout the People's Progressive Party's period in Gambian national spotlight, there were times of growing discontent with the government.
+During the People's Progressive Party's rule, there were times of growing discontent with the government.
 Not only did opposition candidates stem from that discontent, but many opposition parties were created to run against the PPP.

 National Convention Party (NCP)

 The National Convention Party (NCP) was an opposition party to the PPP launched on September 7, 1975.
 The leader of the party at the time was Sheriff M. Dibba, the former first Vice-President of the Gambia.
 After a political scandal, he resigned as Vice-President in 1972 and later founded the NCP.

 The 1981 Gambian coup d'état was led by a former NCP candidate.
 Members of the People's Progressive Party suspected that the NCP was in support of the coup attempt and subsequently, many members of the NCP were arrested.

 In the 1987 elections, the NCP won five seats in the legislature.
 Though Dawda Jawara won the presidential election, Dibba, the presidential candidate from the NCP, won 28% of the vote.
 Then in 1992, the NCP won six seats in the legislature.